NZX opens nearly 1% down on fresh trade war fears

-The New Zealand sharemarket fell by just under one per cent in the opening minutes of trade after trade war fears drove Wall Street down sharply on Friday.
+The New Zealand sharemarket fell 1.5 per cent in early trading after trade war fears drove Wall Street down sharply on Friday.

 Wall Streets Dow Jones Index finished 2.4 per cent lower on Friday and futures market pricing is pointing to more weakness in the US this week.